EMODnet/Bfiat_application_MWTL_2009/README.md

 ## Data series

-The data product has used the MWTL macro-benthic data from the EMODnet portal.
-The MWTL data are describe in Leewis et al., 2015.
+The data product is based on the MWTL macro-benthic data from the EMODnet portal.
+The MWTL data are described in Leewis et al., 2015.

 Fisheries data were obtained from ICES (ICES Technical Service, 2018).